 People are encouraged to quit smoking if they are smokers and no doubt it is an opportunity for them to choose to quit.
 It is not an easy task for the people who smoke but worthy is that it will improve health within hours and days of stopping.
 This day can also be celebrated by those who are concerned about someone they care or love by offering them access to resources that can help them.
-In fact there are support groups, several sessions are provided and phone numbers of the people who can motivate and help them.
+In fact, there are support groups, several sessions are provided and phone numbers of the people who can motivate and help them.
 Most insurance companies conduct various programs to help to quit smoking.
-Ooffer resources as much as you can and help people and loved one to be ready to quit.
+Offer resources as much as you can and help people and loved ones to be ready to quit.

 Health hazards of tobacco smoking

-Do you know that Cigarette smoking harms nearly every organ of the body, causes many diseases and reduces the health of smokers in general?
+Do you know that Cigarette smoking harms nearly every organ of the body, causes many diseases, and reduces the health of smokers in general?
 Smokers are at great risk for diseases that affect the heart and blood vessels that is cardiovascular disease.

 - Smoking causes stroke and coronary heart disease.
-It is said that a people who smoke fewer than 5 cigarettes a day can have early signs of cardiovascular disease.
+It is said that people who smoke fewer than 5 cigarettes a day can have early signs of cardiovascular disease.

 - Smoking damages blood vessels and can make them thicken and grow narrower.
-Because of this heart beat become faster and blood pressure also increases.
+Because of this heartbeat become faster and blood pressure also increases.